ABCF Constitution – Bylaws

 3. The applicant retracts the application

-Should there be no objection, the FC must inform the applicant and all ABCF collectives of their approval and the group shall be officially recognized as an ABCF collective in the following ABCF Update.
-It is appropriate for a newly admitted ABCF collective to submit their first work report to the Update in which they are introduced, to inform the ABCF and Update readers of their activities.
+Should there be no objection, the FC must inform the applicant and all ABCF collectives of their approval and the group shall be officially recognized as an ABCF collective on all Federation social media and publications.

 V) CAUCUSES: